LucaLanziani/blog/content/pages/experience.md

 <p>In our vision, in the near future, every application will run in a browser with a composition of API and HTML5 Interface.
 Grapily wants to give a way to compose, fast and simply, this kind of applications.</p>

 <p>Hoping to create something by myself, I stopped too early by a series of "problems".
 Every fail, is a lesson.
-This experience introduced me to HTML5, Javascript (client-side/ server-side), startups world, team building...</p>
+This experience introduced me to HTML5, JavaScript (client-side/ server-side), startups world, team building...</p>
   </div>
 </section>